-The limit of detection (LOD) is defined as the mean plus two standard deviations of multiple determinations of an Aflatoxin-free commodity extract.
+Limit of detection (LOD) is defined as the mean plus two standard deviations of multiple determinations of an aflatoxin-free commodity extract.
 As different commodities generate somewhat different zeros due to 'matrix inhibition' effects, it follows that the LOD is commodity specific and should be measured empirically for each different commodity.

-Using the Helica Aflatoxin B1 assay:
+Using the Helica Total Aflatoxin assay:

-LOD for corn in <1.0 ppb, n=10 LOD for peanuts is <1.0 ppb, n= 10
+- LOD for corn in <1.0 ppb, n=10 - LOD for peanuts is <1.0 ppb, n= 10